ORS-Consulting/ORS-openthermo/docs/Manual.md

 Ignoring temperature gradients in the vessel wall is an acceptable assumption for (not too thick) steel vessel walls.
 However, low thermal conductivity materials cannot accurately be modelled.
 In order to do so, a 1-D heat transfer model shall be implemented.

 One limitation of *thermopack* is that including pseudo components is not easy if the internal property calculations shall be used.
 Further, *thermopack* does not provide transport properties.
 In order to allow an implementation for pseudo components and transport properties the *thermopack* library is only used for flash calculations and used as a plugin, the rest (and less computationally demanding tasks) is provided by Python *thermo*.
+Some tweaking has been applied flash routines such as TV, PH, UV flash routines which are built around *thermopack*.

 While *openthermo* has been extensively validated and fidelity has been built, we have not had the workforce or man-months/years available as the legacy university projects or the commerical software providers.
 This means that there will likely be situations where the code fails to provide results, cases that are not covered or simply the code will not work.
 This is the cost and risk of using open source software.